Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Pano of the Sunma Pass bc

-The south wall of Cho Oyu where the Sherpa are trying to put up a commercial climbing route.
+The south wall of Cho Oyu where the Sherpa were trying (unsuccessfully) to put up a commercial climbing route in 2023.

-Looking down to Nangpa Glacier and Jobo Lecoultre
+Looking down to the Lunag Glacier and Jobo Lecoultre

-There is no path to the pass and the glacier moraine is full of loose builders.
+There is no path to the pass and the glacier moraine is full of loose boulders.

-working our way up the loose boulder slope
+Working our way up the loose boulder slope to the Sumna Pass.

 The views are becoming spectacular.